Berkcan Güven

-Berkcan Güven (/tr/; born 30 May 1996), also known as BEGE, is a Turkish influencer, YouTuber and singer.
-With more than 4 million subscribers, Güven's channel is among the top 25 most-subscribed YouTube channels in Turkey as of May 2020.
-In 2021 he released his debut album as BEGE.
-The album ranked 4th on Spotify Global Charts.
+Berkcan Güven (/tr/; born 30 May 1996), also known as BEGE, is a Turkish internet personality, YouTuber and singer.

+As of March 2026, his YouTube channel has 3.95 million subscribers and over 884 million total views, ranking among the most-subscribed Turkish channels.

+Güven first rose to fame on Vine in 2013 before transitioning to YouTube in 2014 with family vlogs and comedy sketches, particularly those featuring his grandmother.
+He later shifted to music under the stage name BEGE.
+In 2021 he released his debut album BEGEFENDİ.
+After a nearly three-year break from regular YouTube uploads to focus on music, he announced his return to the platform on 2 March 2026, stating that his DMs "exploded" and that he would upload a new video soon.

 Career

 He has been shooting videos on games, music and entertainment since 2014.
 With the release of his diss track "YouTube Benim İşim" in 2017 and the songs "Yeniden" and "Neresi?" he managed to garner critical acclaim.
 His family members also regularly appear in his videos.
 The music video for "Yeniden" also featured appearances by Aleyna Tilki as a guest star and the video itself became trending in Turkey.
 After that he released "İlerle" in 2020.

 In 2019, he came together with celebrities such as Ben Fero, Reynmen, Unlost and Efe Uygaç to start a donation campaign in his grandmother's name and donated 200,000 to the Hospice Presidency (Darülaceze Başkanlığı).